hev3-rust/hev3-rust/README.md

 - `resolution_delay`: Time to wait for AAAA records before proceeding with IPv4
 - `connection_attempt_delay`: Time to wait for a connection attempt before starting the next
 - `connection_timeout`: Maximum time to wait for connection establishment
-- `preferred_protocol_combination_count`: Number of addresses to try before switching protocol families
+- `preferred_address_family_count`: Number of addresses to try before switching protocol families
 - `use_svcb_instead_of_https`: By default, hev3-rust resolves HTTPS RRs.
 This option can be used to tell hev3-rust to issue SVCB queries instead.